batcholi/XenonCode/README.md

 repeat 5 ($i)
     // this block will be repeated 5 times, and $i is the 1-based index of this iteration (first time will be 1, last will be 5)
 ```
-The number of times (above specified as 5) may also be specified via a variable or expression
+The number of times (above specified as 5) may also be specified via a variable or a constant, but not an expression

 ## While loops
 This loop will run the following block as long as the given condition evaluates to true.